jupyterhub/jupyterhub/docs/source/reference/authenticators.md

 - `username`
 - `password`

-The `authenticate` method's job is simple:
+If authentication is successful the `authenticate` method must return either:

-- return the username (non-empty str) of the authenticated user if authentication is successful
+- the username (non-empty str) of the authenticated user
-- return `None` otherwise
+- or a dictionary with fields:
+  - `name`: the username
+  - `auth_state`: optional, a dictionary of of [auth state that will be persisted](authenticator-auth-state)
+  - `groups`: optional, a list of JupyterHub [group memberships](authenticator-groups)

+Otherwise, it must return `None`.

 Writing an Authenticator that looks up passwords in a dictionary requires only overriding this one method: